 - State Route 37 Improvements – $100 million for Environmental Document (four counties of Marin, Sonoma, Napa, and Solano)

 - San Francisco Bay Trail Improvements / Safe Routes to Transit – $150 million

 - SMART Extension to Windsor and Healdsburg – $40 million

 - North Bay Transit Access Improvements – $100 million

-The toll increase being considered would increase incrementally in the amount of $1 in 2019, an additional $1 in 2022 and an additional $1 in 2025.
-The toll increase would require a 50% approval by voters.
+The toll will increase over time in the amount of $1 in 2019, an additional $1 in 2022 and an additional $1 in 2025.
+Passage of the measure required a simple majority and received 55% approval.
 Projects funded by the toll revenue must show a nexus – a benefit – to the toll bridge users who pay the fee.

 The bridge toll increase would apply to the region’s seven state-owned bridges: the Antioch, Bay, Benicia, Carquinez, Dumbarton, Richmond-San Rafael, and San Mateo bridges.
 Cars passing over two bridges using Fastrak in the same day would receive a 50% discount on the second bridge.

 Read the TAM RM 3 Fact Sheet highlighting Marin County projects

 The State of California provides a variety of transportation dollars to Marin County, including funding from state gas taxes directly to our cities and towns and the County.
 In addition to these formula funds, competitive grant programs distribute additional funding through a variety of state programs, including the Active Transportation Program (ATP).
 Highway funds are primarily provided through the STIP program.